 Working with parents/carers

 Ongoing contact with families will be essential in the event of a further lockdown.
 It may be appropriate for individual members of staff to be allocated responsibility for ensuring that contact with parents/carers is maintained.
 Local authorities and/or schools and settings should keep in touch via telephone, e-mail, letter and/or by meeting online.
 Local authorities should also consider setting up designated helplines for parents/carers.
 In some situations, and where they are within the normal realm of practice in the circumstances, it may be appropriate for staff to deliver learning resources and equipment and to keep in touch by making socially distanced and safe visits to the home.

-During the previous lockdown, some local authorities and/or parent partnership groups produced bespoke information packs or resources for parents/carers.
-These focused on a range of issues including supporting parents/carers in developing their child’s understanding of the current situation, establishing routines, reducing anxiety and supporting the return to school transition.
+During previous lockdown periods, some local authorities and/or parent partnership groups produced bespoke information packs or resources for parents/carers.
+These focused on a range of issues including supporting parents/carers in developing their child’s understanding of the current situation, establishing routines, reducing anxiety and supporting the return to school transition if they have not been accessing onsite provision.
 Some local authorities made these available directly to parents/carers and placed them online, including via social media.
 Schools and settings may have created virtual tours and shared these online to assist the transition process.